-When you first start up a new business, it can feel like you are surrounded by a whirlwind of things to do.
+When you first start up a new business, it can feel like you are surrounded by a whirlwind of things to do and forecasting your business cash flow is one of them.

 In this article, I’m going to lay out what a cash flow forecast is, why you need one, and how to make one, simply and effectively.